RELAX YOUR ACCENT (Part 1)

 So, you want to reduce, or relax your accent when you speak English!
 I’ve got the perfect pronunciation lesson to help you!

-This lesson is PART 1 of a series of English lessons created to help you reduce your accent and communicate more clearly in English.
+This lesson is Part 1 of a series of pronunciation lessons that I created to help you relax your accent and communicate more clearly in English.

 Well hey there I’m Emma from mmmEnglish!
 I’ve got an awesome lesson for all of you today.